mkashwin/unifiednamespace/README.md

     * UNS graphdb client to persist messages to the Graph DB  instance
     * UNS SparkplugB client to translate message from SparkPlug to UNS

-1. K8s Cluster on the cloud / enterprise  - Enterprise
+1. Enterprise on Cloud
     * K8s Cluster of the enterprise
     * MQTT Broker installed on K8s
-    * TimescaleDB installed and running on docker / cluster / K8s
+    * TimescaleDB installed and running on docker / cluster / K8s / hosted service
-    * Graph DB installed and running on  docker / cluster / K8s
+    * Graph DB installed and running on  docker / cluster / K8s  / hosted service
-    * Kafka cluster
+    * Kafka cluster/ K8s / hosted service
     * UNS graphdb client to persist messages to the Graph DB  instance
     * UNS historian client to persist messages to the Graph DB  instance
     * UNS Kafka listener to stream/convert MQTT messages to the Kafka instance